If the State Board of Education accepts the Howard County School Board’s request to have Allen Dyer removed from his seat on the board;

 Then, according to lawyers and state officials, the Howard County School Board would be the first in Maryland to remove an elected school board official from his or her seat.

 “I think that the idea of having the state board, which is an appointed board, removing a member of a board that is elected makes for a difficult situation,” Dyer said in an interview with Patch.

 , the school board passed a resolution asking for the State Board of Education to remove Dyer from his seat.
 Once the request is officially filed, according to the Maryland State Code, Dyer will receive a copy of the charges against him and will have 10 days to request a hearing.

 Legally, the State Board can remove a sitting board member for immorality; misconduct in office; incompetency; or willful neglect of duty.

 Dyer has made what some call a career of suing the board over what he sees is an important cause—the need for more openness by the board in its discussions and votes.
 The board has called Dyer's litigation a distraction that has impeded the board's ability to do its job.
 A formal complaint to the ethics committee that he misused his power was dismissed last month and the board followed suit, taking no action.

 But board members say they are being impeded by Dyer's litigation, and recent actions have driven the board to take this most unusual step.

 "The tipping point was the revelation of confidential information," board member Ellen Flynn Giles said.
-Dyer was accused of leaking confidential information when he posted a copy of the ethics complaint against him and again when he released information regarding the decision of the ethics committee.
+Dyer was accused of when he posted a copy of the ethics complaint against him and again when he released information regarding the decision of the ethics committee.